10 ways to deliver good customer service: examples, principles & definition

 Customer centricity is a business strategy that puts customers at the center of everything.
-And it means more than delivering great customer service (although that is critical).
+And it means more than delivering excellent customer service (although that is critical).

 Being customer centric also means hiring with customer-focus in mind—staff should see the customer as the hero of the story, not a bother or problem to solve.

-Truly customer-focused organisations collect customer feedback in every channel and share that information across the company to help guide business decisions.
+Truly customer-focused organizations collect customer feedback in every channel and share that information across the company to help guide business decisions.